Tuesday, May 31, 2022

 experienced thus far

-of the senses, can be so
+of its senses, can be so

 godawful flat and vast and